jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 In lambda calculus, it is not possible to refer to the function definition in its body: there is no feature for (explicit) recursion.
-However, by using the paradoxical Y combinator, we can replicate recursive behaviour.
+However, by using the paradoxical Y combinator, it can replicate recursive behaviour.
 It is, by definition, a higher-order function, f, that takes a non-recursive function that satisfies the following: